 OpGen, Inc. ("OpGen" or the "Company") was incorporated in Delaware in 2001.
-References in this report to the "Company" include OpGen and its whollyowned subsidiaries.
+References in this report to the "Company" include OpGen and its wholly-owned subsidiaries.
 The Company's headquarters are in Gaithersburg, Maryland, and its principal operations are in Gaithersburg, Maryland and Woburn, Massachusetts.
 The Company also has operations in Copenhagen, Denmark.
 The Company operates in one business segment.

-OpGen is a precision medicine company using molecular diagnostics and bioinformatics to help combat infectious disease.
-The Company is developing molecular information products and services to combat infectious disease in global healthcare settings, helping to guide clinicians with more rapid information about life threatening infections, improve patient outcomes, and decrease the spread of infections caused by multidrug-resistant microorganisms ("MDROs").
-Its proprietary DNA tests and bioinformatics address the rising threat of antibiotic resistance by helping physicians and other healthcare providers optimize patient care decisions and protect the hospital biome through customized screening and surveillance products and services.
+OpGen is a precision medicine company using molecular diagnostics and informatics to help combat infectious disease.
+The Company is developing molecular information products and services for global healthcare settings, helping to guide clinicians with more rapid and actionable information about life threatening infections, improve patient outcomes, and decrease the spread of infections caused by multidrugresistant microorganisms, or MDROs.
+Its proprietary DNA tests and informatics address the rising threat of antibiotic resistance by helping physicians and other healthcare providers optimize care decisions for patients with acute infections.

-The Company's molecular diagnostics and bioinformatics offerings combine its Acuitas DNA tests, Acuitas Lighthouse bioinformatics services, and CLIA lab services for MDRO surveillance.
-The Company is working to deliver its products and services, some in development, to a global network of customers and partners.
+The Company's molecular diagnostics and informatics offerings combine its Acuitas DNA tests and Acuitas Lighthouse informatics platform for use with its proprietary, curated MDRO knowledgebase.
+The Company is working to deliver our products and services, some in development, to a global network of customers and partners.
 These include:

-- Its Acuitas DNA tests, which provide rapid microbial identification, and antibiotic resistance gene information.
-These products include (i) the QuickFISH family of FDA-cleared and CE-marked diagnostics used to rapidly detect pathogens in positive blood cultures, (ii) the Acuitas MDRO Gene Test to detect, type, track, and trend antibiotic resistant organisms in real-time and (iii) the Acuitas Rapid Test in development.
-The Company is working to provide actionable, precise diagnostic information powered by pathogen surveillance data collected through hospital screening programs and a network of hospital and public health laboratories globally. - Its Acuitas Lighthouse bioinformatics systems, which are cloud-based HIPAA compliant bioinformatics offerings that combine clinical lab test results with patient and hospital information and provide analytics to help manage MDROs in the hospital and patient care environment.
-These include its Acuitas Lighthouse informatics, which can be specific to a healthcare facility, public health department or collaborator, such as a pharmaceutical company, and its Acuitas Lighthouse Knowledgebase, a proprietary data warehouse in development to include genomic data matched with antibiotic susceptibility information for microbes and patient information from healthcare providers, in which the Company is beginning to collect and store MDRO information from a variety of sources for use with its Acuitas Rapid Test in development.
+- · Its Acuitas DNA tests provide rapid microbial identification and antibiotic resistance gene information.
+These products include our Acuitas Rapid Test for complicated urinary tract infection in development, the QuickFISH family of FDA-cleared and CE-marked diagnostics used to rapidly detect pathogens in positive blood cultures, and its Acuitas Resistome Tests for genetic analysis of hospital surveillance isolates. - · Its Acuitas Lighthouse informatics systems are cloud-based HIPAA compliant informatics offerings that combine clinical lab test results with patient and hospital information to provide analytics and actionable insights to help manage MDROs in the hospital and patient care environment.
+Components of its informatics systems are the Acuitas Lighthouse Knowledgebase, a proprietary data warehouse of genomic data matched with antibiotic susceptibility information for bacterial pathogens and its Acuitas Lighthouse informatics, which can be specific to a healthcare facility or collaborator, such as a pharmaceutical company.